The Sims 4 expansion packs: Lifestyles

 The pack also features a new game mechanic called lifestyles.
 It consists of a series of traits that can be acquired by Sims by performing or not performing certain activities.
 These traits in turn influence Sims' behavior and emotions as they interact with their environment.
 A Sim can have a maximum of three lifestyles at once.

 Sixteen lifestyles are included in the pack, and many of these will conflict with another lifestyle (e.g. Techie and Technophobe).
 Lifestyle traits can also be lost if a Sim does not maintain the behavior required – for example if a Sim with the "Indoorsy" lifestyle decides to spend lots of time outdoors, they may lose the "Indoorsy" lifestyle and may even acquire the "Outdoorsy" lifestyle instead.

 Development

-The development of Snowy Escape began with the idea of introducing winter sports, while the location was created with inspiration of Japan, its ancient and modern traditions.
+The development of Snowy Escape began with the idea of introducing winter sports, while the location was created inspired by Japan, its ancient and modern traditions.
 In January 2020, Maxis issued a survey hinting at the development of a pack featuring snow activities.
 Mt.
 Komorebi is a world based on two Japanese islands, Honshū and Hokkaido.
 It features shoji doors, tile roofs, tatami mats, Koi and Japanese maple trees.
 Players can design traditional Japanese houses.
 "Komorebi" (木漏れ日) is a Japanese phrase that means "sunbeams or sunlight streaming through trees".

 The Nishidake family (Kaori in particular) is a reference to the SSX snowboarding games, seen by Kaori's innate 7 Snowboarding skill and birthplace in Hokkaido.
 There are residential lots and rental lots for vacationing.
 It was created to expand the cultural diversity of the game's world, which began with the addition of Island Living.